 SRS Acquiom has seen it done both ways, and it may depend on the source of the contribution (options or employee bonus/management carve-out), the tax treatment of the deal and whether the escrow account is an indemnification escrow or the establishment of an expense fund.
 In most cases, contributions to indemnification escrows are subject to substantial risk of forfeiture (i.e., indemnification claims) and therefore no taxable event occurs until the escrow is released.
 In this case, the contribution to the escrow is most likely considered to have been made on a pre-tax basis for purposes of pro rata calculations.

 With expense funds, whether contributions are considered pre-tax or after-tax typically depends on the agreement between the buyer and the sellers.
-If the buyer agrees to treat the expense fund as part of the installment sale, then contributions to expense funds from employees are typically considered to have been done pre-tax.
-If the sellers do not want the buyer involved in treatment of the expense funds, however, then the gross proceeds typically are deemed distributed at closing and the expense fund is established on a after-tax basis.
+If the buyer agrees to treat the expense fund as part of the installment sale, then contributions to expense funds from employees are typically considered to be done pre-tax.
+If the sellers do not want the buyer involved in treatment of the expense funds, however, then the gross proceeds typically are deemed distributed at closing and the expense fund is established on an after-tax basis.

 Will the pro rata percentages change if certain events occur such as employees leaving prior to the end of the escrow period or if there are payment caps under relevant management incentive plans?